Taste of Home

 Get the juiciest burgers by letting them rest.
 Cover them with a piece of tented aluminum foil (so it doesn’t stick to the cheese) and leave them alone for 5 minutes.
 Now’s the perfect time to get the buns and fixin’s ready.
 When time’s up, load on the toppings and dig in.

 Want something a little more fancy?
 Learn how to make stuffed burgers on the grill.

+When grilling isn’t an option, cook up this BBQ Bacon Burger recipe as a juicy stovetop alternative.
 A sturdy skillet and a spatula are the only tools you need to make delicious stovetop burgers.

 Make the hamburger patties as directed above.
 In a lightly greased skillet, cook beef patties over medium heat until a thermometer reads 160°, 5-7 minutes on each side.
 Serve on buns.

 In the Oven

 A simple turn of your oven dial makes broiling hamburgers quick and easy.

 Preheat the oven to broil (high).
 Make the patties as directed above.
 Place patties on a broiler pan, spacing evenly.
 Broil 4 in. from heat until a thermometer reads 160°, about 4–6 minutes on each side.